reactive-python/reactpy/docs/source/creating-interfaces/index.rst

             :link: html-with-idom
             :link-type: doc

-            Learn how to construct HTML layouts with IDOM and the underlying data structure we use to represent them.
+            Learn how to construct HTML layouts with IDOM.

         .. grid-item-card:: :octicon:`package` Your First Components
             :link: your-first-components
             :link-type: doc

-            Discover what components are and why they're one of IDOM's foundational concepts.

-        .. grid-item-card:: :octicon:`plug` Parametrizing Components
-            :link: parametrizing-components
-            :link-type: doc

-            Leverage the reusability of components by passing them arguments

-        .. grid-item-card:: :octicon:`code-square` Conditional Rendering
-            :link: conditional-rendering
-            :link-type: doc

-            Use what you've learned so far to render display different views depending on a what a component's inputs are.
+            Discover how to define and use components.

         .. grid-item-card:: :octicon:`versions` Dynamic Element Children
             :link: dynamic-element-children
             :link-type: doc

-            Understand how to correctly render using lists of child elements that may change in length or order
+            Correctly render lists of child elements that may change in length or order.

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
 IDOM allows you to